Posted on November 4, 2011 by Henry Tarkington

 – First Step is here to help you resolve your DWI problem.
 We will complete your DWI Assessment and get you started as quickly as possible, sometimes even the day you call.
 We know very well what you are going through.

 – We will make sure you have everything you need concerning your assessment the day you come in if you bring your ticket, Breathalyzer verification, a certified copy of your driving record from every state you have lived in, and your fee in cash, debit/credit card or money order.

 – If you have all the above items, we will type a letter directly to your attorney, probation officer or others you request while you are at the office.
 There is no waiting period.
 You will not have to come back to pick up anything.

-– To complete the required documents to release your drivers license, YOU must let us know your conviction date.
+– To complete the required documents to release your drivers license, YOU must contact us with your conviction date.
 We have no means of knowing if or when you are convicted of your DWI charge.
 The State DMV, courts never inform us of your conviction date.
 To get your completion form (“508 form”) to the State to release the suspension of your driver’s license, let us know as soon as your case is resolved or the date you are convicted so we can immediately complete the “508 form”.
 Otherwise, restoration of your driver’s license will be delayed.
 It is also helpful if you let us know if your case is dismissed or reduced so we can enter it into your record.
 If we don’t get the above information, your case file at the State DWI Services office will remain open indefinitely.